Family in tears after boy shot with BB gun at Tauranga Boys' College

 "His classroom teachers were made aware of the incident and the need to support him."

-Mangan said the college was not aware of the incident in the toilets, but did investigate the emailed death threat and the recent incident on the way home.
+Mangan said the college was not aware of the attack in the toilets, but did investigate the emailed death threat and the recent bullying on the way home.

-The offenders in both those incidents were "withdrawn from class for a period of time in a supervised room" and their parents were notified.
+The offenders were "withdrawn from class for a period of time in a supervised room" and their parents were notified.

 The school did not tell victims of bullying to hide in the library, he said, but did "offer students alternative options, such as the library or the music room, to spend their break in should they choose".